Beliavsky/Fortran-code-on-GitHub/README.md

 [simple Discrete Element Method (sDEM)](https://github.com/GongZheng-Justin/sDEM): simple parallel DEM code by Zheng Gong, with the following features: MPI parallelization by means of 2D Domain Decomposition, the ability to handle particles with different diameters, both linear and non-linear contact force models, and NBS-Munjiza (Non Binary Search - Munjiza) contact search algorithm

+[tensor-algebra](https://github.com/CfKu/tensor-algebra):sSome frequently required methods for the implementation of problems in the field of continuum mechanics, e.g. tensor algebra, by CfKu.
+These methods are usually needed and used to implement user subroutines in finite element software written in Fortran.

 ## Fortran Books and Tutorials
 [coarray-tutorial](https://github.com/tkoenig1/coarray-tutorial): short tutorial using gfortran, ifort, or NAG Fortran, by tkoenig1